Storm Team 27: Mostly cloudy, chance of rain

 WHAT WE’RE TRACKING:

-Cloudy skies and the chance for a few showers return today.
-Rain chances will be low during the day, but will increase tonight into Tuesday morning.
+Cloudy skies and the chance for a few showers during the day, but will increase tonight into Tuesday morning.
 Rain will be likely on Tuesday with the chance for a thunderstorm.
 High temperatures will soar to the upper 50s.
 Sunshine and mild temperatures are expected Wednesday and Thursday before turning colder into the weekend.

 Forecast